 Reba and her siblings grew up loving music in their home state of Oklahoma.
-Her first recording even included Pake and their sister Susie Luchsinger, when she was only 12, "The Ballad of John McEntire."
+Her first recording, "The Ballad of John McEntire," even included Pake and their sister Susie Luchsinger, when she was only 12.
 The family performed music as a touring group, the "Singing McEntires," until Reba left for college.
 They performed at rodeos all throughout the Midwest.
 It was really no surprise that each McEntire sibling was prepared to pursue their own solo careers after years of touring.

 Pake's second album with RCA, My Whole World, had a couple of minor successes with "Good God, I Had It Good" and "Life in the City."
 A few more albums followed with smaller labels, but Pake had his moment at the top.
-He returned to his home state where he currently runs a 1,000 acre ranch near Coalgate, Oklahoma.
+He returned to his home state where he currently runs a 1,000-acre ranch near Coalgate, Oklahoma.

 The elder McEntire has also been passionate about the rodeo since he moved back home, following in the footsteps of their father, Clark McEntire, who was a World Champion steer roper.
 The McEntire family continues to be close-knit.
 Considering three children were able to find success in the music careers, it seems they have some strong musical genes.

 This story originally ran on March 20, 2020.

 Now Watch: Songs Every Reba McEntire Fan Knows By Heart